-As at July 31, 2024, the Company had uranium inventories of \$207.9 million, compared to \$187.1 million as at April 30, 2024.
-The increase in inventories resulted primarily from purchases made in the quarter.
-Uranium inventories include the Company's existing inventories and the Company's entitlement of the uranium production from the McArthur Rive mine for the Company's royalty payments to be paid in-kind.
-During the three months ended July 31, 2024, the Company recorded a depletion of \$0.1 million on the McArthur River royalty and an increase in inventory by the same amount.
+As at October 31, 2024, the Company had uranium inventories of \$221.2 million, compared to \$187.1 million as at April 30, 2024.
+The increase in inventories resulted primarily from purchases made during the period.
+Uranium inventories include the Company's existing inventories and the Company's entitlement of the uranium production from the McArthur River mine for the Company's royalty payments to be paid in-kind.
+During the six months ended October 31, 2024, the Company recorded a depletion of \$0.3 million on the McArthur River royalty and an increase in inventory by the same amount.
 The Company will recognize revenue from its interest in McArthur River production when such uranium is sold.

-The Company had other receivables of \$2.0 million as at July 31, 2024, compared to \$nil as at April 30, 2024.
-Such amount consisted of goods and service tax refund and receivables from the exercise of warrants, which was fully settled subsequent to the period end.
+The Company had accounts payable and accrued liabilities of \$1.3 million as at October 31, 2024, compared to \$1.2 million as at April 30, 2024, primarily due to increased investor communications and marketing expenses payable at the period end.

+The Company had a finance payable of \$18.9 million as at October 31, 2024 compared to \$nil as at April 30, 2024, incurred on the Inventory Financing Arrangement.

-The Company had other payables of \$1.5 million as at April 30, 2024, compared to \$nil as at July 31, 2024.
+The Company had other payables of \$1.5 million as at April 30, 2024, compared to \$nil as at October 31, 2024.
 Such amount consisted of goods and service tax payable, which was fully paid by the Company during the period.

-The Company had accounts payable and accrued liabilities of \$1.4 million as at July 31, 2024, compared to \$1.2 million as at April 30, 2024, primarily due to increased investor communications and marketing expenses payable at the period end.

-As at July 31, 2024, the Company had working capital (current assets less current liabilities) of \$222 million compared to \$229 million as at April 30, 2024.
-Pursuant to the agreement with CGN, the Company is committed to purchase 100,000 pounds U_3O_8 for future payment of approximately \$6.8 million in April 2025.
-The Company is additionally committed to purchase 150,000 pounds U_3O_8 from a vendor for payment of approximately \$21.5 million in September 2024.
-Subsequent to July 31, 2024, the Company sold 160,000 pounds U_3O_8 for approximately \$18 million.
-In August 2024, the Company entered into an agreement to purchase 160,000 pounds U_3O_8 for US\$13.7 million.
-The delivery and payment for such uranium are due in December 2024.
-In September 2024, the Company entered into an agreement to sell 100,000 pounds U_3O_8 for US\$8 million.
-Delivery of the physical uranium by the Company is required in October 2024.
+As at October 31, 2024, the Company had working capital (current assets less current liabilities) of \$222.2 million compared to \$229 million as at April 30, 2024.
+Pursuant to the agreement with CGN, the Company is committed to purchase 100,000 pounds U3O8 for future payment of approximately \$6.8 million in April 2025.
+Subsequent to October 31, 2024, approximately 9.2 million warrants were exercised for gross proceeds of \$18 million and approximately 1.4 million unexercised warrants expired on December 6, 2024.
 The Company believes that it has sufficient cash and liquid assets available to satisfy its purchase commitments over the next 12 months.